Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 - Will not be given a guest login for computer or printing use.
 Use of computers is limited to ERAU students, faculty, staff and affiliates.

-- May not reserve rooms for public clubs, organizations, or personal use.
+- May not reserve rooms for public clubs, organizations, commercial or personal use.

 Solicitation: The facilities may not be used for solicitation for the sale of commercially available goods or services, including distribution of literature, pamphlets, brochures or promotions to Library users, whether it is in person or leaving materials.